Our Review of Coffee Shop Millionaire by Anthony Trister

 Quick Summary of Coffee Shop Millionaire

-Rating: 2.5 out of 5.
-It's a very basic online marketing training program with limited member support.
+Rating: 2.5 It's a very basic online marketing training program with limited member support.

 When you’re stuck at your 9-to-5 job, it’s easy to imagine that online marketers have it much easier.
 After all, they’re not required to work 8 hours a day, 40 hours a week.
 They’re not required to be on the job.
 In fact, most of them just sit in coffee shops and watch the paychecks roll in.